Geometric Graph Manifolds with non-negative scalar curvature: Preliminaries

 \section{Preliminaries}

 Let us begin with the definition of twisted cylinders and \ggms\!\!.

 Consider the cylinder $\su\times\R^{n-2}$ with its natural product metric, where $\su$ is a connected surface.
 We call the quotient

-where $G\subset\Iso(\gencylrec)$ acts properly discontinuously and freely, a {\it twisted cylinder}, and $\su$ the {\it generating surface} of $C^n$.
-We also say that $C$ is a twisted cylinder {\it over} $\su$.
-The images of the Euclidean factor are the {\it nullity leaves} of $C^n$, that we generically denote by~$\Gamma$.
-In fact, $C^n$ is foliated by complete, flat, totally geodesic, and locally parallel leaves of codimension~$2$.
-These are the building blocks of the \ggms\!\!, see Figure~2 for a typical (4-dimensional) example:
+a {\it twisted cylinder}, where $G\subset\Iso(\gencylrec)$ acts properly discontinuously and freely on $\gencylrec$, and $\su$ the {\it generating surface} of $C^n$.
+We also say that $C^n$ is a twisted cylinder {\it over} $\su$.
+The Euclidean factor induces a foliation $\Gamma$ on $C^n$ whose leaves will be called the {\it nullity leaves} of $C^n$.
+These leaves are complete flat totally geodesic and locally parallel of codimension~$2$.
+Such twisted cylinders are the building blocks of geometric graph manifolds:

-{\it Definition.} A complete connected Riemannian manifold $M^n$ is called a {\it \ggm} if $M^n$ is a locally finite disjoint union of twisted cylinders $C_i$ glued together through disjoint compact totally geodesic flat hypersurfaces $H_\lambda$ of $M^n$.
+{\it Definition.} A complete connected Riemannian manifold $M^n$, $n\geq 3$, is called a {\it \ggm} if $M^n$ is a locally finite disjoint union of twisted cylinders $C_i$ glued together along disjoint compact connected totally geodesic flat hypersurfaces $H_\lambda$ of $M^n$.
 That is,

+See Figure~2 for a typical (4-dimensional) example, where each twisted cylinder is just the isometric product $L^2\times S^1\times S^1$ of a surface $L^2$ and a flat torus.

-Let us first make some general remarks about this definition.
+We first make some general remarks about this definition.